raghavsethi/bounced/README.md

 Nicknames wouldn't work as primary keys, because you should be able to change nicks as often as you like.
 Initial thoughts are using a hash of (one or more) MAC address, or maybe just a mac address.

 ###Server-initiated transfers, peer-initiated transfers
-Possibly long-polling the server.
-Or we could have the client listen on a port.
-Listening on a port is probably a better option, because that will reduce latency and server-load for peer-initiated transfers
+Client will listen on a port.

 ###Network protocol
-Definitely TCP, and leaning towards HTTP, as that is well-supported by Node and is easily debuggable in the browser and via Fiddler
+HTTP, as that is well-supported by Node and is easily debuggable in the browser and via Fiddler

 ###Data transfer
 JSON, no questions asked

 ###Encryption over the wire
 To prevent MITM and attempt to protect IP addresses of nicks from being revealed, HTTPS may be the way to go.
-We will have to see how to obtain a HTTPS certificate
+We will have to see how to obtain a HTTPS certificate.

 ###Encryption on disk for friend-files
 Could use the hash of the file as the encryption key, this would make life very easy as the requesting peer only needs to know the hash - which is anyway the primary key for a file.
 However, it remains to be seen how the client which has the file will know which file to send.